 Figure 2.
-The effects of standing genetic variation (SGV) on hybrid load under parallel (0°) and divergent (180°) evolution.
+The effects of standing genetic variation (SGV) on hybrid load under parallel (theta=0°) and divergent (theta=180°) evolution.
 We plot hybrid load, measured at mutation-selection balance, for populations adapting with varying quantities of ancestral SGV.
-In all cases, there is no effect of SGV on hybrid load when populations adapt to divergent (180°) optima.
-Under parallel (0°) adaptation, the effect of SGV on hybrid load depends both on the quantity of SGV and on the distance of the phenotypic optimum.
+In all cases, there is no effect of SGV on hybrid load when populations adapt to divergent (theta=180°) optima.
+Under parallel (theta=0°) adaptation, the effect of SGV on hybrid load depends both on the quantity of SGV and on the distance of the phenotypic optimum.
 For proximate optima (a), SGV does not affect hybrid load.
 For intermediate optima (b), SGV reduces hybrid load optimally when n = 14 (arrow), but does not reduce hybrid load when there is an excess amount of SGV.
 When populations adapt to distant optima (c), SGV reduces hybrid load optimally when n = 27 (arrow), and continues to reduce hybrid load even when there is an excess of mutations.
 Lines are generalized additive models of the form…(this will be implemented in the next draft), points are the mean hybrid load over X simulations ± 1 SE.
 I will remake panels once we ‘finalize’ the figure contents.

 Figure 3.
 Hybrid load across environments with and without SGV.
-The x-axis depicts the ‘angle’ between optima, where 0° separates identical optima and 180° separates opposite optima.
+The x-axis depicts the ‘angle’ between optima, where theta=0° indicates identical optima and theta=180° indicates opposite optima.
 We depict the relationship for adaptation to intermediate (a) and distant (b) optima.
-We plot two cases of SGV here: no SGV (n = 0) and the amount of SGV that optimally reduces hybrid load at ϴ = 0 as determined by simulation.
+We plot two cases of SGV here: no SGV (n = 0) and the amount of SGV that optimally reduces hybrid load at ϴ = 0deg as determined by simulation.
 Points depict mean hybrid load over X simulations ± 1 SE [I will remake panels once we ‘finalize’ the figure contents.]
 Panel (c) illustrates the relationship between the fraction of overlap between two circles separated by varying angles.
 This faster-than-linear decrease in the fraction of overlap causes the non-linearity observed in (a) and (b).
 [Linear distance btt two optima also decreases faster than the angle between them; I want to know what the fraction of overlap is btt topima that are separated by 0, 0.5, and 1 ‘units’… i.e., is there anything ‘special’ about angle BEYOND the fact that it rapidly leads to increased distance].

 Figure 4.
 The effects of hybrid load on mean and maximum hybrid fitness across environments.
 Fitness is calculated for populations that have adapted to optima at intermediate distances from the origin (d = 0.3).
 The black outline depicts the range of hybrid load values (i.e., convex hull) observed in simulations under the relevant parameters (see Fig. 3A).
-Mean fitness (a) is negatively affected by hybrid load under parallel selection (0°), and has less of a role as the angle between parental optima increases.
+Mean fitness (a) is negatively affected by hybrid load under parallel selection (theta=0°), and has less of a role as the angle between parental optima increases.
 By contrast, maximum fitness (b) is relatively constant across most parameter values, and is only appreciably affected by hybrid load under divergent selection.